 What does it cost?

-- We cost about the same as the ham radio license manuals, and we provide a lot more value.
+- We cost less than the ham radio license manuals, and we provide a lot more value.

-- A 6-month subscription to the Technician course is currently on sale for $24.95 (regularly $29.95).
+- A 3-month subscription to the Technician course is currently on sale for $19.95 (regularly $24.95).
 See price list for other courses.

 Why an online course?